KeroAyad/ITI-Final/README.md

 # Final ITI project part 2

 ## Build and deploy app using Jenkins

+### Once a commit is made Jenkins will

+- Build image from Dockerfile

+- Push image to DockerHub

+- Apply deployment for the app based on the image

+- Apply LoadBalancer service for the app

 ### Create Dockerfile for Node.JS app
 [./Dockerfile](Dockerfile)
 ```